balbyu/campmii/README.md

 # Campmii   <img src="https://www.shareicon.net/data/128x128/2016/04/24/754751_nature_512x512.png" width="30">
-Campmii is a website to share and comment on your favorite campgrounds.
-It's the final code-along project in the Udemy Web Developer Bootcamp (called YelpCamp), and as such is lacking many features that I think could make this actually useful.
-Therefore I decided to continue developing this into something that I was proud of enough to share.
+Campmii is an application to share and explore campgrounds around the world.
+It's based off of the final code-along project in the Udemy Web Developer Bootcamp called YelpCamp.
+There were only so many features Colt could cram into a cheap bootcamp, so I decided to take over where he left off with YelpCamp and make it something of my own.

+In hindsight, this project is poorly structured, prone to bugs, and utilizes outdated technologies.
+But only so much can be expected from bootcamps that must develop ever-changing content.

 Enjoy!

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-There will be no access to the DB, so you will have to figure out how to actually store the data.
-See deployment for notes on how to deploy the project on a live system.
+You should only bother cloning and setting up this project if you have a MongoDB installed locally.
+I should have probably just put this in a docker image, but I didn't know about doing that when I first completed the project in 2019.

 ### Installing

-Clone this git repo, install NPM and run:
+Clone this git repo and install all dependencies:

 ```
 npm install
 ```

-## Deployment

-Campmii is currently being hosted on Heroku and MongoAtlas, but you can still clone and modify it in your local environment.
-There will be errors when you run because the `.env` file is not included in this public repo.
-Create your own local MongoDB and make the change to the connection string.

-Then run the following in the root folder:
+### Running

+Run the local node process.
+Since there are no default environment variables included in this repo, it should look for a local MongoDB database.
+This should already be running on `mongodb://localhost/camp-mii` prior to executing the following:

 ```
 node app.js
 ```

+## Deployment

+Campmii is currently being hosted on Heroku with a custom domain name and the database is using MongoAtlas, a cloud-based database service. but you can still clone and modify it in your local environment.

 ## Built With